 The research subjects range from the most basic of life sciences such as cell biology to creating vaccines and testing altered immune reactions.
 Often the results of the student’s research are presented at professional conferences or published in peer-reviewed journals.
 It is inspirational to see their passion and their growth.
 After all, they are the embodiment of the promise of “Keeping the Women We Love Healthy.”

-The Howell Foundation- The California State University Program for Education and Research in Biotechnology (CSUPERB) undergraduate application for California State Universities is managed by CSUPERB on their website.
-Please visit CSUPERB’s website for the current RFA.
+The Howell Foundation-CSUBIOTECH undergraduate application for California State Universities is managed by CSUBIOTECH on their website.
+Please visit their website for the current RFA.

 The Howell Foundation participates in UCSD’s undergraduate research scholarship (URS) program application.
 For more information on applying, please visit their website.